autechjobs/website/src/pages/blog/virtual-networking-skills-for-developers.md

   More often than not, you will rely on your networking skills to land a job as a software engineer.
 These virtual networking tips show how to communicate with real people while social distancing.
-They help you take charge of your communication to further your career rather than just sending out resumes and hoping to hear back.
+They help you take charge of your communication to further your career goals rather than just sending out resumes and hoping to hear back.
 template: post
 author: src/data/authors/ansubha-manandhar.yaml
 image: >-